MRYingLEE/GitRAG/README.md

 In the short term, developers need to prepare prompts for critical packages.
 However, by adopting these strategies, you can enhance the reliability of AI-generated code in your development environment.

+A related AI suggestion can be found at https://www.perplexity.ai/search/please-list-reliable-informati-NK1XQzjkSOavmjklz0BBpQ.